trivago/gollum/README.md

 The easiest way to install go is by using homebrew:
 `brew install go`

-If you want to do cross platform builds you need to specify an additional option (Go 1.5 does not require this anymore):
-`brew install go --with-cc-all`

 ### Linux

 Download Go from the [golang website](https://golang.org/dl/) and unzip it to e.g. /usr/local/go.